microsoft/hackathon-starter-kit/MORE.md

 > blog coming up soon (How hackathon can play a big role for the culture of an organization/team)

-Reference Write-Ups:

-> An example of a community hackathon - [NurseHack4Health - Spring 2021](https://www.healthpopuli.com/2021/05/17/nurses-hacking-for-health-and-compassionomics/)
+Reference Write-up (Community hackathon) - [NurseHack4Health - Spring 2021](https://www.healthpopuli.com/2021/05/17/nurses-hacking-for-health-and-compassionomics/)

 ## Problem Types and Categories